Light-Wizzard/WeBookServer/README.md

-This project is written in Qt C++, it has a Client called WeBookClient, the WeBook Project itself is an example of how to use the two together.
+This project is written in Qt C++, it has a Client called WeBookClient, that is also written in Qt C++, the WeBook Project itself is an example of how to use the two projects together.

-This project is current in Alpha, the reason I have posted it, is to test the installation script, and it will check GitHub for updates before continuing, so I needed to post even a skeleton of the code in order to even develop it.
+This project is currently in Alpha, the reason I have posted it, is to test the installation script, and it will check GitHub for updates before continuing, so I needed to post even a skeleton of the code in order to even develop it.